SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 11 January, 2025 at 23:34:12
+# Last Refreshed - 12 January, 2025 at 23:34:07
 The Latest Activity was a VirtualRide -

-<b>Zwift - Group Workout: In the Zone 2 with DZR'] on Achterbahn in Innsbruck</b>
+<b>Zwift - London Flat in London</b>

-which happened on 11 January, 2025 at 12:30:00
+which happened on 12 January, 2025 at 12:39:18

-Which is 0 years, 0 months, 0 days, 11 hours and 4 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 10 hours and 54 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/13324775336
+You can see it here https://www.strava.com/activities/13334538357

 ## Number of Rides
 How many rides have I done each year?